LaunchCodeEducation/java-web-dev-wiki/Lesson-10-(Thymeleaf-Views).md

-# Class 10: Thymeleaf and Views
+# Lesson 10: Thymeleaf and Views

 ## In the prep work this week, the students learned